Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 &nbsp;

-## Syntax
+### Syntax

 1. How many types of values are there in JS?
 What are they called
+2. What is literal
+3. How many types of JavaScript Literals are there is js
-2. What are the syntax rules for Literals
+4. What are the syntax rules for Literals
+5. Is JS case sensitive
+6. Is hypen allowed in JavaScript
-3. What is Variable
+7. What is Variable
-4. Which keywords are used to declare variables
+8. Which keywords are used to declare variables
-5. What is Expression
+9. What is Expression
-6. What is Evaluation
+10. What is Evaluation
-7. What is Identifiers
+11. What is Identifiers
-8. What are the rules for Identifiers
+12. What are the rules for Identifiers

 &nbsp;

 &nbsp;

-## Comments
+### Comments

 1. Why do we use comments
 2. Which is the symbol of Single-line Comments